oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

     **Note:**
        - Copy/Paste the following SQL queries into SQL Worksheet
        - Press [**F5**] or click the "Run Scripts" icon
-       - Check that there are no errors
+       - Check the **Script Output** frame to maek sure there are no errors.

        ![](./images/adb-dbv_003.png "Run the script to create DV-related users, grants, and DB Actions authorizationr")

-3. Configure the Database Vault user accounts.
+3. Configure the Database Vault with the database user accounts you just created.
 You should see **PL/SQL procedure successfully completed.**

       ````
       <copy>EXEC DBMS_CLOUD_MACADM.CONFIGURE_DATABASE_VAULT('sec_admin_owen', 'accts_admin_ace');</copy>
       ````

-4. Verify that Database Vault is configured but not yet enabled
+4. Verify that Database Vault is configured but not yet enabled.
+Oracle Database Vault will be enabled in the next 2 steps.

       ````
       <copy>SELECT * FROM DBA_DV_STATUS;</copy>